 Today, we’ll show you how you can update and not lose those changes!

 Important: As we always tell you in our tutorials, please make sure that you make a backup copy of your existing theme files

 If you’ve made any changes to your theme (your CSS especially) you’ll want to make sure that you go in and copy those.
 If you know how to get into your file manager through your hosting, you can download your site in its entirety.
 Otherwise, you’ll just want to open up the text program on your computer and copy and paste your files and then save them.

 You can find all of your theme files directly in WordPress by going to APPEARANCE > EDITOR.
 From there just click on the file you want to view and copy.
 You can find the changelog for each theme here so you’ll know what changes come with each update.

 The easiest tool that I have found to make these changes is DiffChecker.
 This is a free program that allows you to paste in two files and compare them side by side to see the differences.

-Now we can see the stylesheets side by side, and tell what is going to be different in my files for the next step.
+Now we can see the your files side by side, and tell what is different in the files for the next step.